PrestaShop/prestashop.github.io/news/_posts/2016-05-27-prestashop-day-paris-2016-barcamp-schedule.md

 <i>(Because the PrestaShop Day Paris event (and thus the barcamp) will be entirely in French, so will the rest of this article.
 Thank you for your understanding.)</i>

-Quelques jours seulement après avoir lancé un appel à suggestions, voici le programme des discussions du barcamp lors de le PrestaShop Day Paris 2016 :
+Quelques jours seulement après avoir lancé un appel à suggestions, voici le programme des discussions du barcamp lors du PrestaShop Day Paris 2016 :

 |         Heure |                            Sujet                            |                                    Discussion menée par                                   |
 |--------------:|:-----------------------------------------------------------:|:-----------------------------------------------------------------------------------------:|